Applications for the Creative Arts Fellowship for Australian Writing will reopen in April 2018 and close in July 2018.

 - the details of two independent referees.
 Ensure referees have a copy of your application, which you can download or print from the online system.

-Applications for the 2018 Creative Fellowships close 28 July 2017 (midnight, Eastern Standard Time)
+Applications for the 2019 Creative Fellowships open in April 2018 and close 28 July 2018 (midnight, Eastern Standard Time)